 - Those treats will come from my human’s hands and/or appear a few feet behind me.

-Anticipation will begin to change what your dog does when you open the door, or when the elevator opens.
-In most cases, he’ll start to shift his weight back and/or look at you as the door opens.
+The treat delivery will start to change what your dog does when you open the door, or when the elevator opens.
+In most cases, he’ll start to plant his front feet, shift his weight backward, and/or look at you as the door opens.

 Observe what he does that you like—whatever’s incompatible with running through the open door—and begin to mark it with your "yes" or your click before delivering the treat.
 The more specific you can be about what you mark, the faster the training will likely go.